iqeo/iqeo-conf/README.md

 ## Todo

+* Hash operators [] & []= - done!
+* Nested configurations - done!
-* Access settings by hash
+* Nested configurations inherit settings
-* Create settings by hash ?
+* Nested configurations override inherited settings
-* Indifferent hash access
+* Indifferent hash access, symbol, strings, case sensitivity optional ?
+* Iterate over items hash - access to hash / mixin enumerable / delegation to hash ?
-* Nested configurations
+* Load configurations from a string or file at creation
-* Inherited settings for nested configurations
-* Load configurations from a string & file
+* Load configurations from a string or file after creation / in DSL
+* Configuration file load path - array of Dir.glob like file specs ?
 * Load other formats ? - No need...
 DSL is just ruby, just do it natively.
-* Blank slate for DSL ?
+* Blank slate for DSL ? - optional ?
+* Use an existing configuration for defaults
+* Global configuration - watch for collisions ?
+* Consider issues around deferred interpolation / procs / lambdas etc...

 ## License